launchdarkly/api-client-javascript/docs/EnvironmentsApi.md

 var environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

 var opts = {
-  'expiry': 789 // Number | An expiration time for the old environment SDK or mobile key, expressed as a Unix epoch time in milliseconds.
-By default, the key will expire immediately
+  'expiry': 789 // Number | An expiration time for the old environment SDK key, expressed as a Unix epoch time in milliseconds.
+By default, the key will expire immediately.
 };

 var callback = function(error, data, response) {